gremlin12/marathon_map/README.md

     3. Remove or comment out the "beaches" list-item in the navigation menu div:
          <!--<li ... ><a href="#">Beaches</a></li>-->
     4. Open the app.js file and remove any Marathon location objects from the model.
-Add custom locations for your own town, if you wish.
+Add custom locations of your own town, if you wish.
     6. Locate the mapcenter variable a few lines down from the model and change the latitude and longitude coordinates: var mapCenter = new google.maps.LatLng([your latitude], [your longitude]);
     7. Remove all place-IDs from the BadID array.
     8. Make a minimized copy of your customized app.js file and save it as app.min.js